 Opportunities are available in various rehabilitation areas such as independent living, communication, braille, adaptive technology, vocational development, residential habilitation, advocacy and other related fields.
 The expected outcome after the internship is successful employment in the blind or DeafBlind rehabilitation field.

 This program provides a truly unique opportunity to gain experience working alongside colleagues who are also DeafBlind.
 The program promotes peer-to-peer instruction and engagement of DeafBlind leaders in the rehabilitation field.

 Initially established through a 3-year grant funded by the Lavelle Fund for the Blind, this program may be supported currently through vocational rehabilitation services in your state.

-Candidates for the Professional Learning and Leadership Institute must send the following information by e-mail to the associate executive director at Chris.Woodfill@hknc.org
+Candidates for the Professional Learning and Leadership Institute must send the following information by e-mail to Christopher Woodfill, the Associate Executive Director, at CWoodfill@helenkeller.org